vectordotdev/vrl/rfcs/2025-10-27-vrl-function-documentation-auto-generation.md

 This split workflow creates several problems:
 - Documentation becomes outdated or incorrect.
-- Examples in the manually-maintained CUE files are tested, leading to broken examples.
+- Examples in the manually-maintained CUE files are not tested, leading to broken examples.
 - Functions can ship without documentation if the Vector PR is never created/merged.
 - Contributors/maintainer burden of dealing with multiple PRs.